cryptpad/blog/posts/Most-Secure-CryptPad-Usage.md

 Therefore, the password is remembered and sent with the document when you share it.
 The recipient, or yourself, are not asked for it when opening the document.
+This implicitly assumes that the security of CryptPad drive is at least as strong as the communication channels used to share the document.

 ### 💨 Self-Destruction